RoTob123/sugarlove/doc/sugar.md

 &#8202;

 #### `sugar. shutdown_sugar ()`
-- Shuts down the various sugarcoat subsystems.
+- Shuts down the various sugarlove subsystems.
 - This function is automatically called on closing the application, unless you are using your own `love.run`.
 - Since Love2D has a garbage collector (contrarily to C++ SUGAR), this function doesn't actually need to be called at any time.